sgiehl/piwik-plugin-FlagCounter/README.md

-# Piwik Flag Counter Plugin
+# Matomo Flag Counter Plugin

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=sgiehl&url=https://github.com/sgiehl/piwik-plugin-FlagCounter&title=Piwik%20Plugin%20FlagCounter=&tags=github&category=software)

 ## Description

-This plugin allows you to include a small image or iframe in you website displaying the flags and total hits of the countries your website visitors came from
+This plugin allows you to include a small image or iframe in your website displaying the flags and total hits of the countries your website visitors came from

 Please keep in mind that everyone will be able to see that kind of statistic as this plugin does not consider the access rights.

 ### Requirements

-[Piwik](https://github.com/piwik/piwik) 2.0.4 or higher is required.
+[Matomo](https://github.com/matomo-org/matomo) 2.0.4 or higher is required.
-GD library including ttf support
+GD library including ttf support.

 ### Features